 No piece may be larger than 10 inches x 10 inches x 10 inches, including frame or case.

-August 13th - October 9th, 2016 at the Mighty Tieton Warehouse in Tieton, WA.
-Opening Reception: Saturday, August 13th.
-Closing Reception: Saturday, October 8th
+August 12th - October 8th, 2017 at the Mighty Tieton Warehouse in Tieton, WA.
+Opening Reception: Saturday, August 12th.

 $30 for first two submissions. $10 for each additional artwork.
 Minimum two submissions required.
 Submit only one JPEG per artwork.